 Grandma’s Cookies delightful scent follows through for a tasty, smooth smoke.
 I like this batch of flowers even more than the last Hidden Leaf generously gifted me, despite the light trichome coverage.
 The effect leans decidedly indica and will definitely punch your ticket to the Night Theatre later in the evening.
 I’ve finally recovered from the severe over-caffeination I relied upon to get through the dreariness of my office dronery, so now I can enjoy a latte with my morning joint without triggering the bomb in my brain.
 The combination of caffeine and cannabis is fantastic, of course- the Dutch really hit it on the nose with the coffee shop angle- because you can get the mental health benefits of an indica without falling asleep.
 Grandma’s Cookies does a great job of relieving my anxiety and improving my mood, and a little help from Dunkin keeps me alert and mentally agile.

 The villagers of the Hidden Leaf have risen even higher in the esteem of the Gentleman and are well prepared to help you in your quest to obtain fine cannabis and apparel 24 hours a day.
-Follow them on Instagram for photos of the gift menu and you can find their order form right here.
-And, oh geez, we’ve got some free weed to give away, don’t we?
+You can find their web site right here (or here’s their old Form if you prefer).
+Oh, Follow them on Instagram, too, if you wanna see for photos of new gift selections.
+And, oh geez, Rick, we’ve got some free weed to give away, don’t we?
 Subscribe to my newsletter for your chance to win!